kako57/kako57.github.io/content/posts/espionage_pwn.md

 If `cTemp` is negative, then `fTemp` will be negative, right?
 Well, not quite.
-If we can make `cTemp` negative enough, then `cTemp * 2` will overflow, and the result will be positive.
+If we can make `cTemp` negative enough, then `cTemp * 2` will underflow, and the result will be positive.

 ### How can `fTemp` be positive?